nchertcoff/JackpotService/README.md

 ## Interview project

 To start the application you need to run `com.sportygroup.jackpot.Application` java class.
-The project requires a Kafka server at localhost:9092 and a jackpot-bets topic.
+The project requires a Kafka server at `localhost:9092` and a `jackpot-bets` topic.
 File `application.properties` has all the configuration for Kafka and H2 database.
-It also contains Jackpot service configuration regarding contribution and rewards.
+It also contains Jackpot service configuration regarding contributions and rewards.

 ### Endpoints
 I created the following endpoints